cduncan9/cduncan9.github.io/lightbox.md

 ![](https://github.com/cduncan9/cduncan9.github.io/blob/main/MicrosoftTeams-image.png?raw=true)

 Once this was done I began the process of soldering my parts to the PCB.
 I had to make several fixes in the process of soldering my board.
+I had planned on using a 2.35 uFarad capacitor in my design but there were none of those in lab.
+Instead I ended up using a 2.2 uFarad capacitor.
 When one of the lines of copper came up I had to solder on a wire so that the current line was not cut.
 A picture of this fix is shown below:

 ![](https://github.com/cduncan9/cduncan9.github.io/blob/main/IMG_9584.jpg?raw=true)